The Clear Edge

 Week 7-12: Capacity Expansion

-With a 40% efficiency gain, the team could serve 14 clients comfortably (was 10 clients at 38K).
+With a 40% efficiency gain, the team could now serve 14 clients comfortably instead of 10 at $38K.

-Omar applied concentration principle: Instead of spreading improvements across everything, concentrate resources on what’s working.
-Small improvements compound when focused.
+Omar applied the concentration principle: rather than spreading improvements across everything, he concentrated resources on what was already working so small improvements could compound.

-Each new client in core 4 services improved team expertise 3-5%.
-The first social media client took 12 hours to set up.
-The fifth social media client took 8 hours to set up.
-33% efficiency gain through repetition and mastery.
+Each new client in the core four services improved team expertise by 3–5%.
+The first social media client took 12 hours to set up, while the fifth took only 8 hours—a 33% efficiency gain driven by repetition and mastery.

 Final state at week 18: